Looease/widget-app/README.md

 - Additional cross browser testing.
 Currently we just support Google Chrome for this app but I would like to expand that to include Safari/Firefox etc. The app will run in these browsers but styling may be impacted.

 ## Dockerise the whole app
-- Right now the server can be pulled from Docker images but the frontend can't.
+- Right now the server can be pulled from Docker images but the frontend cannot.
+- Dockerise test environments.

 ## Migrate package manager to pnpm
 - pnpm is faster and more efficient than npm.